-The following pages present concise descriptions of the major high-technology initiatives undertaken by 22 county, municipal, and other communities.
-These initiatives, which are analyzed in chapter 4, are described in terms of the participating organizations, the technology-related resources or bases they build on, the history and design of the initiatives, their effectiveness and transferability, and the nature and degree of State and Federal Government participation.
-This material was collected for OTA in early 1983 as part of the contractor report, local High-Technology Initiatives Study, by the Fantus Co., Charles Ford Harding, principal investigator, April 1983.
+The following pages present concess descriptions of the major high-rechnology initiatives undertaken by 22 sound, maintained, and other parameterists.
+These initiatives, which are analyzed in chapter 4, are described at terms of the martistation described extra the bechnology-related resources of bases they build us, the history and thought of the initiative, their effectiveness and transferability, and the nature and degree of South and Federal Coordinated participation.
+This material was collected for CTA in early 1983 as part of the consequence major: Local High-Technology Initiatives Starty, by the Pantus Co.
+Charles Ford History, principal livestigator, April 1983.